Taluu/grumphp-junk-checker/README.md

 Junk-Checker
 ============
-A [GrumPHP](https://github.com/phpro/grumphp) extension to check you're not committing junk in your commits.
+A [GrumPHP](https://github.com/phpro/grumphp) extension to check you're not adding junks in your commits.

 Configuration
 -------------